kowabunga/Better-Youtube/README.md

 # This currently supports the following functionalities:

 - Searching for videos
+  - Searched videos will hide themselves when video player is present, preventing over-crowding of web page.
+  - Ability to click button to go see search results without having to reload page
 - Paginating through said videos
 - Displaying video on page without reloading and losing current search position